 He says that a lack of connection with their children is one of the most salient features of the psychopathic condition.

 Parole boards are not very good at assessing the likelihood of prisoners to re-offend outside of prison.

 A study, says the author, shows that psychopaths are actually more likely to convince parole boards to let them out.

-Which is an issue since psychopaths are more likely to re-offend than non-pshchopaths.
+Which is an issue since psychopaths are more likely to re-offend than non-psychopaths.

 Professional judgment from a psychiatrist and psychologist is also unreliable.

-Scientists’ risk assassment tools do better at predicting risks (some of the variables used are: age, gender of victims, types of prior crimes, age of first criminal behavior etc.).
+Scientists’ risk assessment tools do better at predicting risks (some of the variables used are: age, gender of victims, types of prior crimes, age of first criminal behavior etc.).

-Kent Kiehl’s aim was also to help improve the risk assassment.
+Kent Kiehl’s aim was also to help improve the risk assessment.